rzwitserloot/ivyplusplus/README.markdown

 (since ipp 1.22: You can also set ecj="true" to use ecj instead.
 Useful if you want to compile with old source/target).

+(since ipp 1.40: You can include a `<annotationProcessor jar="path/to/processor.jar" processor="fully.qualified.ClassName">` element, which is required to run APs in ecj).

 _Supported since ipp 1.0_

 ### `<ivy:cachedunjar>` - similar to unjar, except will not unpack jars that don't need to be unpacked.